 Far-reaching changes were made by Her Majesty’s Revenue and Customs (HMRC – the UK tax office) in April 2015 disallowing thousands of migrants from transferring their UK pension funds to Australia.

-Representation continues with HMRC and full detail is available from David or Scott.
+Representation continues with HMRC and full detail is available from Scott.

 Key points are:

 - April 2015 – The Pension Age test was introduced by HMRC requiring all QROPS to prohibit access to UK transferred funds before age 55.